roncampbell/IRE2018/index.md

     1 F        37.
     2 M        34.

-A note on the spelling of "summarise": Here I'm using dplyr, one of the best tools in the tidyverse.
+A tibble is a type of data frame.
+You may have noticed how I spelled "summarise": I'm using dplyr, one of the best tools in the tidyverse.
 The author, Hadley Wickham, is from New Zealand and favors (favours?)
 British spellings.
-He kindly allows American spellings such as "summarize" and "color", but I've noticed that "summarize" with a "z" sometimes triggers errors.
+He kindly allows American spellings such as "summarize" and "color", but I've noticed that "summarize" with a "z" sometimes triggers errors, so I always use "summarise" with an "s".

 Notice that column, Gator_Fed?
 Some people like to feed the alligators.
 This is not a good idea.

 Let's look for people who fed gators and got bitten for their trouble.
 We'll use the filter function to find them.
 Then we'll group by sex.
 Finally, we'll count them and calculate the median age by sex.
 Any bets on which sex is more likely to feed gators?

-A couple of points before we get into this next exercise: First, while we occasionally assign a variable with an equal sign (and more often with the assignment operator), we specify a value for variables with a double equal sign (==).
+A couple of points before we get into this next exercise: First, while we occasionally assign a variable with an equal sign (and more often with the assignment operator), we specify values for those variables with a double equal sign (==).
 (If you're having trouble wrapping your head around that concept, here's an example: variable = "weather", value == "cloudy".)
-Second, in R and in most statistical languages the standard shortcut for "this is how many things there are" is "n" or "n()".
+Second, in R and in most statistical languages the standard shortcut for "the number of persons or things" is "n" or "n()".

     AlligatorBites %>%
         filter(Gator_Fed == "Y") %>%